 - 1. Obtain the master virtual machine images required for the pod. - 2.
 Deploy the master virtual machine images to a master pod. - a.
 Deploy virtual machines using Thin Provisioning to reduce storage consumption. - b.
-Make necessary adjustments to each virtual machine in the environment. - Insert manual MAC addresses. - ii.
-Change default network to SAFETY NET. - 3.
-Import the virtual machines deployed to the NETLAB+ Virtual Machine Inventory. - 4.
-Activate or license the required software on each virtual machine. - Take a snapshot of each virtual machine in the master pod labeled GOLDEN_MASTER.
-The GOLDEN_MASTER snapshot is used to clone virtual machine images for the user pods. - 6.
-Create copies of the virtual machines in the master pod on VMware host using the NETLAB+ Pod Cloning feature. - 7.
-If multiple hosts are used in the NETLAB+ environment, make a full clone of the master pod on the initial host (Host A) to the subsequent host (Host B), using the NETLAB+ Pod Cloning Feature.
+Make necessary adjustments to each virtual machine in the environment. - i.
+Insert manual MAC addresses. - ii.
+Change default network to SAFETY NET. - Import the virtual machines deployed to the NETLAB+ Virtual Machine Inventory. - 4.
+Take a snapshot of each virtual machine in the master pod labeled GOLDEN_MASTER.
+The GOLDEN_MASTER snapshot is used to clone virtual machine images for the user pods. - 5.
+Create copies of the virtual machines in the master pod on a VMware host using the NETLAB+ Pod Cloning feature. - 6.
+If multiple hosts are used in the NETLAB+ environment, make a full clone of the master pod on the initial host (Host A) to the subsequent host (Host B), using the NETLAB+ Pod Cloning feature.

-2.2 Pod Resource Requirements
+2.2 Security+ Pod Resource Requirements

-The NISGTC A+ course will consume 53 GB of storage per each master pod instance.
+The course will consume 32.3 GB of storage per each master pod instance.